likethemammal/visualizer-micro/README.md

 ### setVolumeModifier

-The data retrieved from the Web Audio API is relevant to the audio source's volume.
-This means, to return consistent, normalized data, the library needs to know the audio source's volume whenever.
+The data retrieved from the Web Audio API is linked to the audio source's volume.
+This means, to return consistent, normalized data, the library needs to know the audio source's volume at all times.
 Internally this is represented as the `volumeModifier`.

 For performance reasons, the volume modifier is only set internally **once** when the audio source is loaded.
-If the audio source's volume changes, it needs to be reset using `setVolumeModifier()`, which expects a value from 0 to 1.
+If the audio source's volume changes, it needs to be set in VisualizerMicro using `setVolumeModifier()`, which expects a value from 0 to 1.

 ```js
 //on change of the audio source's volume